Statement of Investment Principles for the Warner Howard Limited Pension and Life Assurance Plan

 If a minority of the Trustees present at a quorate meeting to consider such advice dissents from the majority opinion, the Trustees will at the request of the minority obtain a review of the advice given by their investment adviser from an independent third party.

-The Trustees will seek advice on the capabilities of fund managers prior to any mandate being awarded.
-The review of fund managers will include consideration of the ability of the investment manager to provide adequate information to Plan members on the performance of the fund.
+The Trustees will seek advice on the capabilities of investment managers prior to any mandate being awarded.
+The review of investment managers will include consideration of the ability of the investment managers to provide adequate information to Plan members on the performance of the fund.

 The Trustees will usually meet with prospective managers prior to awarding a mandate.